-- What disruptive forces are changing software licensing, and how will they impact vendors and customers?
+- What disruptive forces are changing software business models, and how will they impact vendors and customers?

-- How are licensing models changing in light of new technology scenarios and deployment models?
+- How are business models changing considering new technology scenarios and deployment models?

-- What steps are vendors taking to simplify licensing models while addressing the increasing need for flexibility?
+- What steps are vendors taking to simplify business models while addressing the increasing need for flexibility?

-- What are some of the best practices for applying technology to a licensing approach?
+- What are some of the best practices for applying technology to a business model approach?